Why Host a Green Event?

 If attendees are bringing their own lunch, request they bring waste-free lunches.

 Avoid single serving packages.
-Purchase coffee, cream, sugar, and condiments in larger portions.
+Purchase coffee, cream, sugar, and condiments in larger portions and use dispensers.

 Provide tap water instead of bottled water.
 Ask participants to bring their water bottles.
 Pitchers of water or water coolers may be available on campus; contact Culinary Services (966-8600) for more information.
 If you’re hosting an outdoor event, a portable outdoor water fountain is available; submit a Service Request here.